A Change of Heart (The 1975 song)

 "A Change of Heart" is a song by English band the 1975 from their second studio album, I Like It When You Sleep, for You Are So Beautiful yet So Unaware of It (2016).
-The song was written by George Daniel, Matthew Healy, Adam Hann and Ross MacDonald.
+The song was written by Matty Healy, George Daniel, Adam Hann and Ross MacDonald.
 Mike Crossey handled the production alongside Daniel and Healy.
 The song was released on 22 February 2016 by Dirty Hit and Polydor Records as the fifth single from the album.
 A synth-pop and electropop power ballad, the song features 808 beats, a portamento keyboard riff, pulsing synthesisers and elements of ambient pop, electro, new wave, yacht rock, chillwave and indie rock.
 The song's melancholic lyrics describe falling out of love and detail the end of a romance, focusing on the theme of technology.

 Upon release, "A Change of Heart" received positive reviews from contemporary music critics, who praised the lyrics and production.
 The song later appeared on several year-end lists.
 Commercially, it reached number 127 on the UK Singles Chart, number 47 on the US Billboard Hot Rock & Alternative Songs and number 36 on the Billboard Alternative Airplay charts.
 The song was later certified silver in the United Kingdom by the British Phonographic Industry (BPI).
 An accompanying music video, written by Healy and directed by Tim Mattia, was released on 21 April 2016.
 The black and white tragicomic visual is based on Federico Fellini's film I clowns (1970), and follows Healy as a Pierrot-style clown engaging in a short-lived romance at an abandoned carnival.